Doctor of Nursing Practice FAQs

 Is a dissertation required?

 No, the DNP degree requires a final scholarly project which is grounded in clinical practice and uses the principles of evidence-based practice and translation of research to impact practice.
-The DNP student will prepare an article related to their scholarly project for publication in a peer-reviewed journal.
+The DNP student will prepare a scholarly project for dissemination.

 How do I access my courses with an online component?